 PokerStars NJ offers no phone support as of this time.

-Overall, a very strong pick and registration is pretty much mandatory for any online poker players in New Jersey.
+Overall, a very strong pick and registration is pretty much mandatory for any online poker players in New Jersey and Pennsylvania.